Chrisgrybo/book-vocab-ios/README.md

   - 📊 Progress tracking & session summaries
   - 🎯 Study by book or all words
   - 🔄 "Learning only" filter
+  - ✅ **Manual mastery selection** — choose which words to mark as mastered after each session
 - [x] **Offline Caching**
   - Core Data local storage
   - Network connectivity monitoring